By: Elizabeth Redhead Kriston

 An excerpt from my forthcoming memoir on our journey with adoption

-Living my life on a whim meant that many unforeseen things happened, but that one day in particular provided the most astonishing change.
+___________________________________________________________________Living my life on a whim meant that many unforeseen things happened, but that one day in particular provided the most astonishing change.
 It was a sunny late November day, crisp but warm for that time of year.
 Bare trees, that had just recently shed their fire red and orange leaves, framed the brilliant blue sky.
 This type of perfectly bright and clear day can only be found in autumn.
 I was sick that day so I left work early.
 Though I just wanted to go home, I forced myself to make a side trip.
 I needed to drop off the final paperwork at the agency.

 The smiling case worker who I had thrust the packet of paperwork, looked at me with concern.
 Because they had just denied us the child we had convinced ourselves to be "our" child, my relationship with the agency was tenuous.
 I was tired and angry.
 Seeing her was pushing me over the edge.
 I strode off not looking forward to the long drive home, dreaming of bed.